-During 2018, the Company entered into transactions both with Società Cattolica di Assicurazione - Società Cooperativa and Banco BPM S.p.A.
+Since 2018, the Company has entered into transactions with both Cattolica Assicurazioni and Banco BPM S.p.A.

-Società Cattolica di Assicurazione - Società Cooperativa, incorporated in Italy, consolidates these financial statements in its group report.
-The consolidated financial statements are available from the Company Secretary, Lungadige Cangrande, 16 - 37126 Verona (VR), Italy.
+Cattolica Assicurazioni, incorporated in Italy, consolidates these financial statements in its group report.
+The consolidated financial statements are available from the Company Secretary, Lungadige Cangrande, 16 -37126 Verona (VR), Italy.

-Distribution commission of €23.4 million (2018: 1.7 million) was incurred during 2019, in relation to the distribution agreement signed with Banco BPM S.p.A in 2018.
+Distribution commission of €6 million (2019: 23.4 million) was incurred during 2020, in relation to the distribution agreement signed with Banco BPM S.p.A in 2018.

-At the year end investments for the benefit of life assurance Policyholders who bear the investment risk were held for a total amount of €1.64 billion (2018: €1.10 billion) of which €476.5 million (2017: €4 million) are represented by bonds issued by Banco BPM S.p.A.
+At the year-end investments for the benefit of life assurance Policyholders who bear the investment risk were held for a total amount of €1.64 billion (2019: €1.64 billion) of which €429.63 million (2019: €476.5 million) are represented by bonds issued by Banco BPM S.p.A.

-The Company at the 31st December had a credit line with the Banco BPM of €42 million (2018: €42million), which is yet to be drawn down.
+The Company at the 31 December had a credit line with Banco BPM S.p.A. of €42 million (2019: €42 million), which is yet to be drawn down.